utkarshcmu/grafana.org/content/blog/2017-01-12-grafanacon-2016-videos.md

 of topics from the Grafana ecosystem & user community.
 We also had an awesome and unique venue aboard the **Intrepid Sea, Air & Space Museum** which is an aircraft carrier that has been converted into a museum highlighting US naval and air force history (it also has the spaceship Enterprise on board).

-The event was big success, attendees and sponsors seemed happy, talks where interesting, and the after conference party was a hit.
+The event was big success, attendees and sponsors seemed happy, talks were interesting, and the after conference party was a hit.
 Personally it was really amazing seeing how big the Grafana community has become and getting a change to talk to so many users and companies that are leveraging Grafana in unique ways.
 It was also great to meet some of the big Grafana contributers like [Utkarsh Bhatnagar](https://github.com/utkarshcmu) and [Mitsuhiro Tanda](https://github.com/mtanda).